jimlind/filmlinkd-java/README.md

 - Something is a little silly because it is reposting reviews, we need a centralized cache/filter system
 - Move the existing cache to message receiver
+- Pass user directly to the sendSuccess to avoid another database look up
 - Add the logic around one-off channel posts as well

 Open Larger Bugs.